MathiasSchindler/monacc/README.md

 ├── examples/       # Compiler test programs
 ├── tests/          # Unified test suite
 ├── scripts/        # Build helpers
-└── bin/            # Build output (compiler + all tools)
+├── kernel/         # Optional: minimal x86_64 kernel for running monacc userland under QEMU └── bin/            # Build output (compiler + all tools)
 ```

+## Kernel (optional)

+This repo also contains an experimental kernel in kernel/.

+It is a separate subproject intended to run monacc-built userland under QEMU (Linux x86_64 syscall ABI).
+It is not required to build or use monacc on Linux.

+- Status and build/run notes: kernel/status.md
+- Roadmap and implementation plan: kernel/plan.md

 ## Quick Start